M-Wolff/CVKAN/README.md

 ---

 ### Abstract
-In this work we propose $\mathbb{C}$ KAN, a complex-valued KAN, to join the intrinsic interpretability of KANs and the advantages of Complex-Valued Neural Networks (CVNNs).
+In this work we propose CVKAN, a complex-valued KAN, to join the intrinsic interpretability of KANs and the advantages of Complex-Valued Neural Networks (CVNNs).
 We show how to transfer a KAN and the necessary associated mechanisms into the complex domain.
-To confirm that $\mathbb{C}$ KAN meets expectations we conduct experiments on symbolic complex-valued function fitting and physically meaningful formulae as well as on a more realistic dataset from knot theory.
-Our proposed $\mathbb{C}$ KAN is more stable and performs on par or better than real-valued KANs while requiring less parameters and a shallower network architecture, making it more explainable.
+To confirm that CVKAN meets expectations we conduct experiments on symbolic complex-valued function fitting and physically meaningful formulae as well as on a more realistic dataset from knot theory.
+Our proposed CVKAN is more stable and performs on par or better than real-valued KANs while requiring less parameters and a shallower network architecture, making it more explainable.
 <p align="center">
 <img src="src/images/cvkan_sqsq_plot_withcolorbar.svg" alt="<CVKAN Plot>" width="400"/>
 </p>